TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Set Desktop Background.md

 #### Description

+NOTE: As of MacOS 12.3 or higher, this command does not work.
+Please use an MDM configuration profile to deploy wallpapers as a workaround.

 The "JumpCloud_Background.png" file is downloaded to the local machine and saved in the folder "/Users/Shared"/

 To modify this command to download and set a background image of your choice follow the steps under '*** Customize ***' by updating the backgroundURL and corresponding fileType variables.